Weisheng-Li/Successor/README.md

 # Successor
 The Windows build for my 1-week Unity game project.
+It's a proof of concept for the core mechanic.

 The lower resolution online version is available on https://play.unity.com/p/successor/edit